Volkswagen CEO says still seeking new finance chief

-FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) has not yet found a successor to finance chief Hans Dieter Poetsch, who will become the carmaker’s next chairman, Chief Executive Martin Winterkorn said on Monday.
+FRANKFURT, Sept 14 (Reuters) - Volkswagen has not yet found a successor to finance chief Hans Dieter Poetsch, who will become the carmaker’s next chairman, Chief Executive Martin Winterkorn said on Monday.

 Asked by Reuters TV whether VW had found a successor for Poetsch, Winterkorn said: “We will answer questions on personnel when they are resolved.”
 He gave no more details in the interview at the Frankfurt auto show.